GrosSacASac/DOM99/CONTRIBUTING.md

  * revisit the context API
  * harmonize the vocabulary for context path etc
+ * jsdoc show better optional parameters
+ * solve race conditions in templates4.html
- * jsdoc show better optional parameters document ELEMENT_PROPERTY, LIST_ITEM_PROPERTY, CONTEXT element extension, use WeakMap instead where supported
+ * has no context. contextFromEvent for top level elements is not needed. could warn when empty string or undefined is returned document ELEMENT_PROPERTY, LIST_ITEM_PROPERTY, CONTEXT element extension, use WeakMap instead where supported